catherinevee/pulumi/pulumi/README.md

 # Pulumi Infrastructure Project

 ## Overview
-This project manages cloud infrastructure across AWS, Azure, and GCP using Pulumi.
+This project manages cloud infrastructure across AWS, Azure, GCP, and DigitalOcean using Pulumi.
 It supports multiple environments and enforces compliance and tagging policies.

 ## Directory Structure